openresolver/tirdad-patch/README.md

 "tirdad.patch" is a simple git diff that totally removes the original secure_seq SIPHASH ISN generation from the kernel and replaces with `"get_random_bytes()"`

 `cd` into your kernel source directory and run `patch -p1 tirdad.patch` or `git apply tirdad.patch`

+# TODO
+Change sysctl setting to global instead of halfway between netns and global.
+Re-evaluate the need to use `noinline` for clang compiled kernels with LTO.